Call Us

 Online Carers Cafe

 Take a little time for yourself with our weekly online Carers Café, held every Monday from 1pm–2pm.
 It’s a warm and welcoming space to pause, chat and connect with others who understand.
-Join us from the comfort of your own home for friendly conversation, shared experiences and a supportive break in your day.
+This week we will be hosting a learning session on building carer friendly communities.
+Join us for an engaging discussion about what makes a community truly supportive and how we can work together to create places where carers feel recognised, valued and supported.

 1:00 pm - 2:00 pm